-Children Over Age 13
+Children with Exceptional Needs Over Age 13

 Children who have reached their 13th birthday are no longer eligible for subsidized services and will no longer receive child care at the next recertification date.
-Children who are 12 years at the time of the enrollment or certification will be approved for 12 months, regardless of family eligibility period.
 Children with exceptional needs may be served up to their 21st birthday under state funded programs.
 Documentation required to meet the education code must be submitted.
 Please contact your case manager for specific requirements.

-12 and 24 Month Eligibility
+12-Month Eligibility

-Once enrolled, CalWORKS Stages 1, 2 and 3 families receive child care services for no less than 12 months.
-CAPP families are certified for no less than 24 months.
-During this period, you are eligible to use the same level of care approved at initial enrollment.
+Once enrolled, families receive child care services for no less than 12 months.
+During this 12 month period, you are eligible to use the scheduled care approved at initial enrollment.
 If you need to increase care, we will require documentation of the increased need.
 If you need to decrease care, you will need to submit a form requesting the decrease.
-The information below is a guide to when to communicate changes to your case manager:
+The information below is a guide to when you need to communicate changes to your case manager: